Fortunatusmokaya/DREADED-PAIRING/README.md

 Enter number to pair to get corresponding pairing code.

-// Afterwards use received session to deploy dreaded bot.
+=> Afterwards use the received creds.json to deploy dreaded bot by forking the main repo and uploading the creds to dreaded1 folder.